tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 So maybe I'm more interested in the sharing of knowledge.
 -->
-I recently downloaded the metadata files for all of the datasets on 60 Socrata open data portals.
-Interesting stuff tends to [happen](http://thomaslevine.com/socrata) when you do crazy things like this.
+I recently downloaded the metadata files for all of the datasets on 60 Socrata open data portals and started studying how open data and open data portals get used.
+Interesting things [happen](http://thomaslevine.com/socrata) when you do craziness like this.

 I visited Socrata in Seattle last Friday to talk about my findings and meet everyone.
 But the most important part of my visit was of course going out for teriyaki for lunch; it was so important that Chris Metcalf sent me a Google Calendar invitation for it.
-They've been doing this for about 19 months and have only missed two weeks.
+They've been doing this for about 19 months and have only missed two weeks!

 ## Why
 Recently I did all this stuff.
 How did that happen?